Posted January 24, 2018

 Vince Lombardi once said, “We didn’t lose the game, we just ran out of time,” which seems a fitting way of putting it.
 Even in the years they fell short, it never felt like the Patriots lost.
 Only that they ran out of time.

 New England is going to the Super Bowl again.
 And it’s possible that their luck will run out.
 That the Eagles defense will give ‘em hell, that Nick Foles will play like Carson Wentz again, and that Rob Gronkowski won’t look himself after his most recent injury.
 But even if that happens, and the clock is ticking down and the Patriots are losing, no one in the stadium will think it’s over.
 Tom Brady will be there on the sideline, waiting for his chance to take the field.
 And the Philadelphia fans will be holding their breath, waiting for the inevitable.

-I may not have the maniacal work ethic of Tom Brady, but I did once have a job trying out different health fads and writing about them, from hot yoga to paleo.
+I have never had the crazy pliability-based workout regiment of Tom Brady, but I did once have a job trying out different health fads and writing about them, from hot yoga to paleo.
 You can read about my time doing that as well as when I delivered singing telegrams, participated in research studies, and marched in a parade as Mickey Mouse in my book Odd Jobs by clicking here.

 To make my book the next thing your book club reads, then bring me in for a virtual Q&A afterwards, click here.